Phoenix Police Department: History

 In 2008, the department formed the Block Watch program, which is a partnership between citizens and the police department to help deter youth from crime.
 The department also runs a similar program under the name G.A.I.N. which stands for Getting Arizona Involved in Neighborhoods.

 Phoenix police officers shot at least 41 people in 2018, the highest number in the department's history and the highest number of any U.S. city that year, killing at least 19 people.
 Of those shot, demographically, Native Americans were the most over-represented group for their population size, while Hispanics—who comprise 43 percent of the city's population—were shot most often overall.

-In 2018, the city budget allocated funding for 3,125 officers, but as of June 2020 the department had just under 3,000 officers, of whom more than 1,000 were eligible to retire.
-As of 2020, the PPD received more than 40 percent of funds allocated in the city's general fund budget.
+In 2018, the city budget allocated funding for 3,125 officers, but as of May 2024, the department had just over 2,500 officers, many of whom are eligible to retire.
+As of 2024, PPD received 41 percent of funds allocated in the city's general fund budget.

 As of 2020, Phoenix has one of the highest rates of police killings in the United States.
-Civil rights leaders and community activists have argued that the city's police officers are rarely held accountable for escalating encounters, attacks on residents, using lethal force without considering other options, and making false statements.
+Civil rights leaders and community activists have argued that the city's police officers are rarely held accountable for using lethal force and making false statements.

 On August 5, 2021, the Department of Justice (DOJ) announced an investigation into the Phoenix Police Department and the City of Phoenix.
+In June 2024, the DOJ concluded its investigation, finding that the Phoenix Police Department routinely discriminates against people of color and uses excessive force, including unjustified deadly force.
+Under the Trump administration, all police reform actions were frozen by the DOJ, including a potential federal oversight of the Phoenix Police Department.

+In January 2024, an audit determined Officer Kenneth Vine Jr. had earned $40,000 that month.